dajiaji/proposals/draft_proposal_supporting_local_https_communication.md

 The above flow can be achieved by extending the UI with adding the cipher suites in the browser.
 This will enable binding the displayed domain name to the physical device.

-_NOTE: However, a specific method on how to bind the name to the TLS session needs to be defined to distinguish devices which have the same names as mentioned in [23].
+_NOTE: However, a specific method on how to bind the name to the TLS session needs to be defined to distinguish devices which have the same names as mentioned in [HTTPS for Local Domains][22].
 This method is needed for both approaches #2 and #3.
-For example, using device ‘local domain name + fingerprint in self-signed certificate’ as the TLS server identifier (which is defined in [12]) can be considered as one of the candidate solutions.
+For example, using device ‘local domain name + fingerprint in self-signed certificate’ as the TLS server identifier (which is defined in [Elliptic Curve J-PAKE Cipher Suites][11]) can be considered as one of the candidate solutions.
 The use of self-signed certificate after the first J-PAKE based TLS session needs to be defined as well.
 This will mitigate the PIN or password entry for subsequent TLS sessions._

 ### 5.1.1.
 Browser Requirements